 Primary geographical variation

-Redcar and Cleveland also had the highest first preference rate in 2020, and Northumberland has been in the top three since 2019.
+Redcar & Cleveland has had the highest first preference rate for the last three years.

 As in previous years, the lowest first preference rates at primary level are all in London:

-Kensington and Chelsea has been in the bottom three since 2015.
+Kensington & Chelsea has been in the bottom three since 2015.

 The only non-London local authority in the bottom ten was: